shexcodes/rna_seq_analysis/README.md

 This is the interactive companion to the `rnaseq-snakemake` pipeline, which produces the count matrix from raw reads (FastQC → flexbar → STAR → featureCounts).
-The two together cover a complete RNA-Seq workflow.
+The two together cover a complete RNA-Seq workflow!

 ## Contents